nileshsingal/aws-practise/Aws Compute Services/EC-2/EC2.md

  When our instance is in **stopped state** we only have to **pay for only HDD**, Because they have alloted this space to us they can't allot this space to any other user so we have to pay when our instance is **stopped**

-## In The Next Tutorial I will Teach You How To Access This instance on you machine
+## In The Next Tutorial I will Teach You How To Access This instance on your machine
  1. only one requirnment for Windows user install **MobaXterm**

 Link to download MobaXterm <https://mobaxterm.mobatek.net/download-home-edition.html>